-This topic describes the specifications of master-replica cluster instances of ApsaraDB for Redis Community Edition, such as the memory capacity, number of concurrent connections to each instance, maximum internal bandwidth, and QPS reference value.
+This topic describes the specifications of master-replica cluster instances of ApsaraDB for Redis Community Edition.
+These specifications include the memory capacity, number of concurrent connections to each instance, maximum internal bandwidth, and queries per second (QPS) reference value.

 |16 GB cluster instance||redis.logic.sharding.2g.8db.0rodb.8proxy.default||8||50000||80000||768||640000|

 - If network resources are sufficient, Apsaradb for Redis instances do not have bandwidth limits.
 However, if network resources are insufficient, the limits in the above table take effect.

 - The bandwidth value in the table represents the bandwidth of the instance, that is, the total bandwidth of all shards or nodes in the instance.

 - The maximum bandwidth of an instance (including all shards or nodes) is 2,048 MB.
 Bandwidth does not increase even if the number of shards or nodes increases.

 - The bandwidth applies to the upstream bandwidth and the downstream bandwidth respectively.
 If the bandwidth of an instance is 10 MB/s, the upstream and downstream bandwidth of the instance are both 10 MB/s.